 That he did it so quickly is I believe what is leading the current negativity.
 It seems to me that everyone has lost track of where this club was when he took over.
 Everything is about RIGHT NOW.
 Because he seemed to flick a switch to lift the mood so quickly, well surely he can do the same tactically as well.

 I mean he did, right?
 The first 10 games we absolutely blew everyone away?
 Not quite.
 If you watch those first 10 games back, only Burnley (5-2) was comfortable.
 Man Utd and Bournemouth feel comfortable now (both 2-0) but they weren't without scares.
 Against Sheffield United we needed 2 injury time goals to beat a team that went down as one of the worst in Premier League history.
-We needed an injury time own goal to beat 9-man Liverpool. etc etc.
+We needed an injury time own goal to beat 9-man victims. etc etc.

 There's no point repeating the entire story of the season because everyone knows it.
 But the facts are clear: he got 5th with constant injuries to key players, two mid-season tournaments and players he doesn't particularly want/that don't suit his system.
 Oh and yeah we sold our best player ever the night before the season started.